-- Compatibility: All of the above mentioned VPNs are compatible with Chrome OS and offer Android app and Chrome browser extension that are easy to set up and install.
+- Compatibility: All of the above-mentioned VPNs are compatible with Chrome OS and offer Android apps and Chrome browser extensions that are easy to set up and install.

 - Encryption: The best VPN for Chromebook should offer 256-bit encryption and secure VPN protocols to protect your data.

 - Leak protection: DNS and IPv6 leak protection is a necessity to keep your location and online activity hidden at all times.
-All these VPNs offer leak protection and kill switch feature.
+All these VPNs offer leak protection and kill switch features.

 Avoid VPNs that don’t work with Chromebook

-Although PrivateVPN is a famous name in the industry and is compatible with Chromebook, but its set up is manual and super lengthy.
-It has a easy setup and installation process for laptops and desktops, but is not the best choice for Chromebooks.
+Although PrivateVPN is a famous name in the industry and is compatible with Chromebooks, its setup is manual and super lengthy.
+It has an easy setup and installation process for laptops and desktops but is not the best choice for Chromebooks.
 You can read our PrivateVPN review for more details.

 Private Internet Access

-Private Internet Access has one of the largest server network in the industry with 35,000 servers, but is not a great choice for Chromebook users because it is not compatible with the platform.
+Private Internet Access has one of the largest server networks in the industry with 35,000 servers but is not a great choice for Chromebook users because it is not compatible with the platform.
 Users on PIA forums claim that the installation process is very technical and even after that it doesn’t work on Chromebook.

-Similarly, users have also claimed that PIA’s Android app also doesn’t work with Chromebooks, although it works perfect on Windows 10 laptops.
+Similarly, users have also claimed that PIA’s Android app also doesn’t work with Chromebooks, although it works perfectly on Windows 10 laptops.
 Read our PIA review for more information and compatibility.

 Norton Secure VPN